kaedroho/django-modelsearch/README.md

 ]
 ```

-By default, Django ModelSearch will index into the database configured in `DATABASES["default"]` and use PostgreSQL FTS or SQLite FTS, if available.
+By default, Django ModelSearch will index into the database configured in `DATABASES["default"]` and use PostgreSQL FTS, MySQL FTS, MariaDB FTS or SQLite FTS, if available.

 You can change the indexing configuration, or add additional backends with the `MODALSEARCH_BACKENDS` setting.
 For example, to configure Elasticsearch: